-The Wearable Technology Market was valued at USD 27.91 billion in 2020 and is expected to reach USD 74.03 billion by 2026 and work at a CAGR of 17.65% over the forecast period (2021 - 2026).
-The wearable technology has evolved owing to the emergence of MEMS sensors.
-Incorporating these sensors into a dedicated wearable device driven by the impact of smartphones being used daily, on the GPS, or the IMU (consist of accelerometer, gyroscope, and magnetometer).
-These have helped the fitness tracking wearable to monitor body activities using these sensors.
+Wearable technology has evolved owing to the emergence of MEMS sensors.
+Incorporating these sensors into a dedicated wearable device is driven by the impact of smartphones being used daily on the GPS or the IMU (consisting of an accelerometer, gyroscope, and magnetometer).
+These have helped the fitness-tracking wearable monitor body activities using these sensors.

-The impact of COVID-19 on the wearable segment is expected to have a significant effect in 2020, and the first two quarters of the year following it as the supply chain has experienced a considerable disruption owing to the Covid-19 being declared as a pandemic.
-Asian countries such as China, India, South Korea, Taiwan, Japan who have a significant presence of manufacturers of the raw materials used in wearable products manufacturing has experienced lockdown and have impacted the production schedules.
-The sales have been down as the lockdown in most global economies has resulted in deliveries limited to essentials and has resulted in companies revising their revenue targets.
+- During the COVID-19 situation, Asian countries such as China, India, South Korea, Taiwan, and Japan, which had a significant presence of manufacturers of the raw materials used in wearable product manufacturing, experienced lockdowns and impacted production schedules.
+The sales were down as the lockdown in most global economies resulted in deliveries being limited to essentials and companies revising their revenue targets.

 Head-Mounted Display is Expected to Witness Significant Growth

-Owing to augmented, virtual, and mixed reality, digital projections are overlaid to real-life objects, providing contextual information, and allowing users to manipulate their surroundings visually.
-While these technologies are possible through smartphones, tablets, and a host of other mediums, Head Mounted Displays (HMDs) have become more popular.
+- Owing to augmented, virtual, and mixed reality, digital projections are overlaid with real-life objects, providing contextual information and allowing users to manipulate their surroundings visually.
+While these technologies are possible through smartphones, tablets, and a host of other mediums, head-mounted displays (HMDs) have become more popular.

-A report survey conducted by Ericsson Consumer Lab (2019) on 7,000 people aged between 15-69 in Brazil, China, France, Japan, South Korea, the UK, and the US, indicated that two out of three participants were interested in immersive AR gaming.
-Around 32% of the users agreed that AR games would be more interesting if AR technology is combined with physical activity and exercise.
+- A survey conducted by Ericsson Consumer Lab on 7,000 people aged 15-69 in Brazil, China, France, Japan, South Korea, the UK, and the US indicated that two out of three participants were interested in immersive AR gaming.
+Around 32% of the users agreed that AR games would be more interesting if AR technology were combined with physical activity and exercise.